guillaume-kotulski/docs/docs/WebServer/webServerObject.md

 These properties are defined:

 1. using the `settings` parameter of the `webServer.start( )` method (except for read-only properties, see below),
-2. if not used, using the `WEB SET OPTION` command (host databases only),
+2. if not used, using the `WEB SET OPTION` command (host applications only),
-3. if not used, in the database settings of the host database or the component.
+3. if not used, in the settings of the host application or the component.

 - If the web server is not started, the properties contain the values that will be used at the next web server startup.
 - If the web server is started, the properties contain the actual values used by the web server (default settings could have been overriden by the `settings` parameter of the `webServer.start()` method.